 Best for: Art Deco character in the middle of Juan-les-Pins

 The Juana, owned by the Hôtel Belles-Rives, has been redecorated as a contemporary 1930s Art Déco classic but with a simple, modern feel.
 Decorated in warm woods, velvets and silks, the 40 bedrooms have ensuite marble bathrooms and the suites have large balconies overlooking the sea.

 Although right in the heart of Juan-les-Pins just opposite a pine tree-filled park where musicians play during the famous summertime Juan-les-Pins jazz festival, the hotel is quiet and the pool offers a welcome retreat from the glitzy resort.
-There’s a fitness center for the sporting, and the Café Juana by Llorca which offers a great range of wines by the glass and bistro dishes.
+There’s a fitness center for the sporting, and the Bar Juana which offers a great range of wines by the glass.

 Your best bet for dining is in the restaurants of the Belles-Rives hotel, just 200 meters away.

 Best for: Discreet luxury in a gorgeous setting